openshift/enhancements/enhancements/insights/rapid-recommendations.md

 [conditional gathering configuration](../insights/conditional-data-gathering.md) (since OCP 4.10).
 40k connected clusters requesting a remote configuration update every two hours mean 11 requests per second on average.

+If the download fails for any reason, the default configuration shipped in the operator binary is used as the default fallback.

-It will validate the remote configuration using a hardcoded JSON schema (it is part of the Insights Operator GitHub repository).
+After a successful download, the remote configuration is validated using a hardcoded JSON schema (it is part of the Insights Operator GitHub repository).
 The schema can evolve over time; we intend to change it only between x-stream and y-stream versions (no backports) to simplify reasoning about differences between data gathered by different Insights operator versions.
 Changes in z-stream versions